 Building and developing a digital solution involves considerable costs.
 Often, the initial IT project estimations do not correspond with the final amount of money invested in creating your product.

-At the end of this article you can find a free checklist pointing some potential problems in your app development.
+At the end of this article, you can find a free checklist pointing out some potential problems in your app development.
 It will show you areas where additional development costs may be generated.

 Project IT reality

 If you are a non-tech person, you are often not aware of the costs that can be generated when you implement a new feature in your product incorrectly.
 The process goes quite often like this: the product owner thinks about the new functionality, goes to the development team, and develop and implement it.
 It should never be like that.
 Implementing a functionality that will not answer your users’ problems is a waste of money.
 Sometimes it can cost a lot.

 This way may allow you to achieve results like in the picture below, so it may even look nice at times, but it does not generate value for your clients, does not solve their problems and it is simply not worth wasting your money like that.

 How much can it cost you?

 Implementing a new functionality in the wrong way can cost you a lot – the chart below perfectly illustrates it.
 Depending on at what stage of the process of implementing the new functionality you make the wrong decision – these costs grow as work on the new functionality begins to be more advanced.

 For example: if you make the wrong decision at the stage of thinking about designing new functionality for your application, it can cost you three to six times more.
 If you make it when creating your code, it could be 10 times more.
 If you do this during a testing phase, it will cost you between 15 and 40 times more.
 And if your new functionality is already implemented, it can be up to 1000 times more expensive.
 So it’s always better to do it right from the very beginning.

 The later you discover that you have made a mistake at some point in the process, the higher the cost of fixing the error will be.
 If you are not a specialist, you may not even know what is included in the costs of the development process of new functionality for your application.